-In 1941 the reservation was renamed Camp Langdon (after early state Governor John Langdon) (see also N.H. war heroes), and construction of several buildings was undertaken by the Construction Quartermaster until 1943.
+In 1941 the reservation was renamed Camp Langdon, after the former state Governor and Senator John Langdon (see also N.H. war heroes), and construction of several buildings was undertaken by the Construction Quartermaster until 1943.
 Among these buildings were an armory, barracks, hospital, training buildings, storehouses, warehouses, and a concrete jetty and pier.
-A 60-inch Sperry searchlight (position #10) was located at the southern boundary on a steel tower.
-The post was named Headquarters, Harbor Defences of Portsmouth.
-The post also served as a training and recruiting center for National Guard troops.
+A 60-inch Sperry searchlight (position #10) was located at the southern boundary on a steel-frame tower.
+The post became Headquarters, Harbor Defences of Portsmouth, and served as a training and recruiting center.
 The previous harbor headquarters was located at Fort Constitution, under the 124th Coast Artillery Company, U.S. Army from 1902 to 1907, and then under the 156th Coast Artillery Company (Mines), U.S. Army from 1907 to 1924.
-During the inter-war years, the Portsmouth defenses were put on caretaker status, under the aegis of the Portland Coast Defenses, Maine.
-A detachment of five men from Battery E, 8th Coast Artillery Regiment (Harbor Defense), U.S. Army served as caretakers, and resided at the Officers' quarters at Camp Langdon.
+During the inter-war years, the Portsmouth defenses were put on caretaker status.
+A detachment of five men from Battery E, 8th Coast Artillery Regiment (Harbor Defense), U.S. Army, from Portland, Maine served as caretakers, and resided at the Officers' quarters at Camp Langdon.

-The 22nd Coast Artillery Regiment (Harbor Defense), U.S. Army, formed in 1940, was originally organized as a reserve unit, the 614th Coast Artillery Battalion, New Hampshire National Guard, in 1924.
+The 22nd Coast Artillery Regiment (Harbor Defense), U.S. Army, formed in 1940, was originally organized as a reserve unit, the 614th Coast Artillery Battalion, First Army Corps, in 1924.
 In 1935 it became a unit of the regular Army.
-Camp Langdon became the main garrison post for the regiment in 1941.
-In 1943 several units of the regiment were disbanded as various gun batteries around the harbor were declared obsolete and deactivated.
-The surplus personnel were then reassigned to combat units then shipping out overseas to Europe and the Pacific theaters.
-The units remaining were then redesignated as units of the Harbor Defenses of Portsmouth.
-In 1946 these last units were officially disbanded.
+Camp Langdon became the garrison post for the regiment in 1941.
+In 1943 several units of the regiment were disbanded as the various batteries in the harbor forts were declared obsolete and deactivated.
+The surplus personnel were then mostly reassigned to combat units then shipping out overseas to Europe and the Pacific.
+The units remaining were then redesignated as the Harbor Defenses of Portsmouth.
+Finally, in 1946 the remainder of the regiment was officially disbanded.

 The distinctive unit insignia of the 8th Coast Artillery Regiment.